harrywynnwill/news-api/README.md

 - Bonus: Adopt a microservices architecture to provide resilience and scalability
 - Bonus: Use a third-party API provider to leverage any functionality
 - Bonus: Provide caching in the API to allow for faster response times

-# Pro Tips for Success
-1.Build the API in an environment you are comfortable with, such as Visual Studio, PyCharm, IntelliJ, vim, emacs or what else suits you.
-2.Language doesn't matter, just as long as it is readable, clear and concise.
-3.Feel free to use 3rd-party frameworks or libraries as you see fit.
-Of course we will ask why you made a choice to use/not use it.
-4.Make sure it builds and runs in a clean environment.
-If you can provide a working example, all the better.
-5.Create a clean public repo at github, push your code there and give us the link, we’ll checkout from there.
-6.As this task is purely for APIs, you don’t need to build a client.
-Documentation about how to use it helps, though.
-7.Do not spend more than a few hours on the project.
-If you are unable to complete a feature, don't worry, but at least show your working.
-8.Be ready to explain your code!
-We are looking for robust, clean code.
-If you need to hack anything in, be sure you're ready to explain why.
-9.Don't forget to check for null references!
-Good luck!

-# Prerequisites
-Linux - tested on Ubuntu 18 (might work on mac)
-Go version 1.12 (might run on 1.11!)
-Docker

-# Installation

-1. Install and start the DB.
-It is a mysql docker container.

-    * `chmod +x start.db`
-    * `./start.db`

-    ...
-Wait until its up

-2. Seed the DB with news sources.

-    * `chmod +x seed-db.sh`
-    * `./seed-db.sh`

-3. Compile and run the app.

-    * `go build main.go` - compile
-    * `./main` - run the app!

 # Endpoints
   * GET `http://localhost:8000/news?offset=0&pageSize=10&provider=reuters&category=technologyNews`